Configure Vault for storing secrets

 HashiCorp’s Vault is a popular solution for storing secrets.
-While F5 NGINX Management Suite provides encryption-at-rest for secrets stored on disk, if you have an existing Vault installation, you may prefer to store all secrets in one place.
-NGINX Management Suite provides a driver you can use to connect to existing Vault installations and store secrets.
+While F5 NGINX Instance Manager provides encryption-at-rest for secrets stored on disk, you may prefer to store all secrets in one place if you have an existing Vault installation.
+NGINX Instance Manager provides a driver to connect to existing Vault installations and store secrets.

-To complete the steps in this guide, you need the following:
+To complete the steps in this guide, you need:

 Note:

-If you attempt to use the vault’s Root Token, NGINX Management Suite will not be able to start the secrets driver, as that token is not renewable.
+If you attempt to use the Vault’s Root Token, NGINX Instance Manager won’t start the secrets driver, as that token is not renewable.

-To create a periodic service token for NGINX Management Suite, take the following steps:
+To create a periodic service token for NGINX Instance Manager:

 1. Use the Vault user interface to create a new policy.

-The “default” policy has no access to store or retrieve secrets, and the root policy is too broad.
-We recommend creating a policy called nms_secrets with these capabilities:
+The “default” policy doesn’t allow storing or retrieving secrets, and the root policy is too broad.
+Create a policy called nms_secrets with these capabilities:

 path "secret/*" {